n1klaus/thin-vdi/README.rst

 Plug the USB key into your computer and launch Etcher; now load the .img file image and write it to the key.

+Programs
+^^^^^^^^
+Open Secure-K OS ThinClient comes with a short list of RDP programs installed (only the best ones for Linux!) and it's ready for the installation of commercial VDI software.
+Because the best clients for VDI (Horizon / Citrix) are not open source and/or have a EULA users must accept, they must be installed manually.
+Fortunately this process is simple and straightforward; please see the VDI software installation section below (at the bottom of the page).

+Domain users
+^^^^^^^^^^^^
+Open Secure-K OS ThinClient is also desiged for domain users (Active Directory), please contact us for more information.

 For developers
 ==============

 Contribute to the project
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Open Secure-K OS ThinClient is a **free and open source** project by LumIT Labs; code and documentation contributions are welcome.

 How to build the initial ISO image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A **Debian Stretch** host is required for the build; other Debian-derived systems may also work.

 The Open Secure-K OS ThinClient ISO image is built using the standard Debian **live-build** framework, so you first need to install it::